 Apple Watch 3 and Garmin Forerunner 935 are two of the most loaded smartwatches available in the market right now.
 In addition to supporting an excellent design, these gadgets come with a galore of high-end features.

 As a flagship device, one can expect Google Pixel Watch to match up with the league leaders of the smartwatch segment in terms of first-rate fitness features.
-A precise GPS, ability to tune-in to your favorite music, and a highly reliable heart rate tracker might be few of those.
+A precise GPS, the ability to tune in to your favorite music, and a highly reliable heart rate tracker might be a few of those.

 In-screen Fingerprint Scanner

-At present, leading smartwatches, notably Wear OS devices and Apple Watch, comes with PIN-support for security.
+At present, leading smartwatches, notably Wear OS devices and Apple Watches, come with PIN-support for security.
 Fingerprint scanning isn’t only a more secure feature than the aforementioned but also one that looks classy.